JamesSinnott1994/saw-doctors/README.md

 - The Shop Page will allow fans to purchase the band’s music/merchandise.
 - At least eight album pictures will be shown on this page, with four being arranged on each line.
 Underneath the album picture, the name of the album and it’s price will be displayed.
 A button will also be here that will allow the user to buy the album.
 5. Contact Page:
-- The Contact Page will contain a simple form which will allow fans and potential fans to contact the band for booking and general queries
+- The Contact Page will contain a simple form which will allow fans and potential fans to contact the band for booking and general queries.
-- It will also show the contact details
+- It will also show the contact details.

 ### Skeleton